The New England Journal of Medicine December 30, 2020

 Multicenter, US

-Population Adults aged 18 years and older at high risk for SARS-CoV-2 infection or its complications
+Population Adults 18 years of age or older in medically stable condition who were at high risk for SARS-CoV-2 infection or its complications.

-Intervention Two 100 μg intramuscular injections of mRNA-1273 administered 28 days apart
+Intervention Two intramuscular injections of the mRNA-1273 vaccine (100 μg) administered 28 days apart.

-Outcome Prevention of laboratory-confirmed symptomatic COVID-19 illness with onset at least 14 days after the second injection in participants who had not previously been infected with SARS-CoV-2
+Outcome Prevention of a first occurrence of symptomatic COVID-19 with onset at least 14 days after the second injection in the per-protocol population (seronegative at baseline).

 Study Limitations